dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/iis/in-process-hosting.md

 * Sharing an app pool among apps isn't supported.
 Use one app pool per app.

 * The architecture (bitness) of the app and installed runtime (x64 or x86) must match the architecture of the app pool.
+For example, apps published for 32-bit (x86) must have 32-bit enabled for their IIS Application Pools.
+For more information, see the [Create the IIS site](#create-the-iis-site) section.

 * Client disconnects are detected.
 The [HttpContext.RequestAborted](xref:Microsoft.AspNetCore.Http.HttpContext.RequestAborted*) cancellation token is cancelled when the client disconnects.